 1. Students don’t spend enough time in school.

-The requirement for number of school days varies slightly from one state to another.
-Currently, thirty of the U.S. states have a 180-day calendar – this requires students to be in school for approximately 49% of the year.
-Two states have
+The requirement for the number of school days varies slightly from one state to another.
+Currently, thirty of the U.S. states have a 180-day calendar

 Making the switch from middle school to high school is a nerve-wracking change for many students.
 For some reason, the idea of changing to a new school full of new teachers and new students can be very overwhelming.
 If your child is nervous about going to high school next year, talking to him about the change may be beneficial.
 It may also help your child to take some advice from graduating seniors as well as high school teachers.
 Keep reading to learn more.